dogaz05/lifeway/README.md

 # LIFEWAY

-LIFEWAY is an App based on Tom Cochrane's song "Life Is A Highway", built during <Academia de Cógio_> 65_ASYNCtomatic HACKathon.
+LIFEWAY is an App based on Tom Cochrane's song "Life Is A Highway", built during <Academia de Código_> 65_ASYNCtomatic HACKathon.
 It's about traveling and meeting other person while doing it.

 ## Installation